Azure/azure-cosmos-dotnet-v2/docs/documentdb-nosql-local-emulator.md

-# Use the Azure DocumentDB Emulator for Development and Testing
+# Use the Azure Cosmos DB Emulator for Development and Testing
-The Azure DocumentDB Emulator provides a local environment that emulates the Azure DocumentDB service for development purposes.
-Using the DocumentDB Emulator, you can develop and test your application locally, without creating an Azure subscription or incurring any costs.
-When you're satisfied with how your application is working in the DocumentDB Emulator, you can switch to using an Azure DocumentDB account in the cloud.
+The Azure Cosmos DB Emulator provides a local environment that emulates the Azure Cosmos DB service for development purposes.
+Using the Cosmos DB Emulator, you can develop and test your application locally, without creating an Azure subscription or incurring any costs.
+When you're satisfied with how your application is working in the Cosmos DB Emulator, you can switch to using an Azure Cosmos DB account in the cloud.

-## DocumentDB Emulator system requirements
+## Cosmos DB Emulator system requirements
-The DocumentDB Emulator has the following hardware and software requirements:
+The Cosmos DB Emulator has the following hardware and software requirements:

 * Software requirements
   * Windows Server 2012 R2, Windows Server 2016, or Windows 10